ScilifelabDataCentre/dds_web/.github/pull_request_template.md

   - [ ] I have added tests for the new code
   - [ ] The tests pass
 - [ ] Trivy:
+  - [ ] There are no new security alerts
   - [ ] This PR fixes new security alerts
   - [ ] Security alerts have been dismissed
   - [ ] PR will be merged with new security alerts; This is why: _Please add a short description here_